 at 469.
 Further, "[a] driver has actual physical control of his car when he has real bodily restraining or directing influence or dominion or regulation over its movement or the movement of its machinery."
-Wolen, 685 A.2d at 1387 (citation omitted)5.
+Wolen, 685 A.2d at 1387 (citation omitted).

 Additionally, in meeting its burden of proof, the Commonwealth "need not preclude every possibility of innocence . . . [it is] not required to establish [the defendant's] guilt to a mathematical certainty."
 Commonwealth v.
 Johnson, 833 A.2d 260, 264 (Pa.
 Super.
 Ct.
 2003).
-With regard to establishing whether a defendant was in actual physical control of a motor vehicle, the Commonwealth can do SO through wholly circumstantial evidence.
-Id. at 263.
+With regard to establishing whether a defendant was in actual physical control of a motor Commonwealth do vehicle, the can through SO wholly circumstantial evidence, Id. at 263.